Written by Donald E. Sheppard|

 "The governor, who was desirous now of getting a good night's sleep, rather than govern and conquer a land where so many hardships presented themselves to him, at once turned back to the place whence they had come ...it grieved many of them to turn back, for they would rather have risked death in the land of Florida than to leave it poor."

-Inca says, "Governor Luis de Moscoso and his captains, having heard this fine report about the road by which they had promised themselves to come out in the territory of Mexico, and having discussed the matter and considered the difficulties of their journey, decided not to go farther in order not to perish of hunger while lost in those deserts, of which they did not know the extent, but to go back in search of the same Rio Grande (the Mississippi River) that they had left.
-It now seemed to them that to get out of the kingdom of La Florida (today's America) there was no more certain route than going down the (Mississippi) river and coming out into the North Sea."
+Inca says, "Governor Luis de Moscoso and his captains, having heard this fine report about the road by which they had promised themselves to come out in the territory of Mexico, and having discussed the matter and considered the difficulties of their journey, decided not to go farther in order not to perish of hunger while lost in those deserts, of which they did not know the extent, but to go back in search of the same Rio Grande (which he called our Mississippi River and its big feeders - The Great River) that they had left.
+It now seemed to them that to get out of the kingdom of La Florida (today's America) there was no more certain route than going down the (Great) river and coming out into the North Sea."

 Sources of this information, from simple to detailed, by Conquistadors: